microsoft/rnx-kit/incubator/metro-swc-worker/README.md

 ## Usage

-`@rnx-kit/metro-swc-worker` falls back to Babel for assets and Flow files, and relies on esbuild to perform import/export transformation and tree-shaking.
+`@rnx-kit/metro-swc-worker` falls back to Babel for assets and Flow files, and relies on esbuild to perform import/export transformation and tree shaking.
 For best effect, we also need to disable Babel's import/export transformation in `babel.config.js`: